vaferreiQMT/QuEST/docs/launch.md

 ./myexec
 ```

-Using _multiple_ available GPUs, regardless of whether they are local or distributed, is done through additionally enabling <a href="#launch_multi-gpu">distribution</a>.
+Using _multiple_ available GPUs, regardless of whether they are local or distributed, is done through additionally enabling [distribution](#launch_multi-gpu).